Boise backyard at sunset, 2026 peak mosquito season protection guide for the Treasure Valley

 Pro Tip

-• Peak months: June through August (irrigation season)
+• Peak months: June through August (irrigation season is in full swing)

-• Population surge: 7-10 days after irrigation or rainfall
+• Population surge: 7 to 10 days after irrigation or rainfall (egg-to-adult cycle)

-• Decline: September as temperatures cool and irrigation ends
+• Decline: Mid-September, as nights cool and the irrigation districts shut off

 Where Mosquitoes Breed on Your Property